OceanCycle Certification & Ocean-Bound Plastic

 Collection Conditions: Our Ocean-Bound Plastic is collected and processed under strict labor standards.
 Every factory, aggregation site and collection center subscribe to a zero-tolerance policy regarding child labor with penalty of immediate exclusion from the program for any breach.

-OceanCycle audits the chain of custody of our materials ensuring the following certification standards are not only achieved but properly implemented.
+OceanCycle audits the chain of custody of our materials and works with suppliers who also hold the following certifications:

 Additionally, working with our suppliers helps to support the establishment, growth and support of the recycling communities where our plastic is sourced, having developed an income funding program to promote and increase grassroots bottle collection efforts across the globe.

 - They provide funds to support bottle collection and recycling infrastructure in communities all over the developing world, micro-financing their recycling economies.

 - For the bottle collectors, this means a consistent and reliable option to earn money.

 - For the factory owners, this means avoiding predatory lending practices in developing countries where standard loans are accompanied by high interest rates.

 - Our suppliers are sometimes the first buyer of recycled plastic from countries helping to launch bottle recycling efforts.